October 26, 2020

 In addition to the wonderful learning opportunities, our Global Pre-Meds programs are all fully curated by our team.
 We help you prepare for your departure, and as soon as you land we take care of everything – your food, transportation, safety, security.

 To add to your global health experience, you will live in a house with other Global Pre-Meds from all over the world.
 This is a social and academic experience, and the relationships you develop with your peers is an essential part.
 You will bond over your shared understanding and learn about the differences between your healthcare journeys.

-We want to support you on your journey to becoming a healthcare professional.
-Apply today to explore medicine in african culture!
+We want to support you on your journey to becoming a healthcare professional, through unique extracurriculars to make your medical school application stand out.
+Apply today to explore global health in Tanzania!